 The insurance protection gap.
 It’s a phrase that will be increasingly heard over the coming years – because it is getting bigger.
-The protection gap is the difference between insured losses and economic losses, or uninsured losses.
-The protection gap is a global problem and affects emerging nations and developed countries alike.
+The protection gap is the difference between insured losses and total economic losses.
+The protection gap, or those uninsured losses, is a global problem and affects emerging nations and developed countries alike.

 The problem, emphasize insurance executives, is that properties and economies with high insurance penetration recover much more quickly after a natural disaster than properties that rely on governments for their recovery.